 Learning and Research Laboratories

-The Department of Health and Exercise Science is home to several learning and research laboratories that contribute to the study and improvement of physical health and activity for the local, global, and althletic communities.
+The Department of Health and Exercise Science is home to several learning and research laboratories in the Leon Levine Health Sciences building that contribute to the study and improvement of physical health and activity for the local, global, and athletic communities.

-Anatomy & Physiology Laboratory (A&P) - The A&P Laboratory is a learning laboratory where basic concepts of electrocardiogram, heart sounds, blood pressure, pulse wave, electroencephalography, pulminary studies, and related concepts are conducted.
-During the summer, the A&P Laboratory is used for three on-week camps for high-school students.
+Anatomy & Physiology Laboratories - The Anatomy and Physiology Laboratories, located in rooms 344 and 351, are learning laboratories within the undergraduate Exercise Science curriculum.
+Basic concepts of electrocardiogram, heart sounds, blood pressure, pulse wave, electroencephalography, pulminary studies, and related concepts are conducted.

 Cardiovascular Research Laboratory (CVRL) - The CVRL is interested in the study of the development of cardiovascular disease, especially amongst high risk populations, and interventions to prevent disease.